antsec/windows-installer/README.md

  * Local System Rights

 The IIS logging must be activated separately.
-1. Browse to the installation folder and
+1. Browse to the installation folder
 2. Open the filebeat folder
 3. Open the modules.d folder
 4. Rename the iis.yml.disabled to iis.yml